Swarmz: Swarmz vs Matthews

 On 23 September, during the broadcast of X Series 009, it was announced that Scott and Taylor would have a rematch on the X Series 10 – The Prime Card preliminary card at Manchester Arena in Manchester on 14 October.
 The pair got into a brawl during their face off where Scott mentioned Taylor's child.
 However, on 11 October, Taylor was forced to withdraw from the bout after getting arrested.
 On 12 October, English TikToker Ed Matthews was announced as the replacement opponent.
 Matthews defeated Scott via first round knockout after thirty seconds.
 Scott later revealed he fractured his ankle during the bout.

 Swarmz vs Pineda

-After Scott had his bout with Olatunji at X Series 007, Luis Alcaraz Pineda called out Scott to a bout in the ring.
+After Scott had his bout with Deji at X Series 007, Luis Alcaraz Pineda called out Scott to a bout in the ring.
 On 21 November 2024, it was announced that Scott would return to the ring against Pineda—the same opponent KSI fought on the night when Scott was defeated by KSI—on the X Series 19 – Qatar: The Supercard Misfits Kick-Offs at the Lusail Sports Arena in Doha, Qatar on 28 November.
 Pineda defeated Scott via unanimous decision.

+Swarmz vs Biel

+On 26 April 2026, Scott announced a traditional rematch with American influencer BDave.
+Scott and BDave had previously fought each other in 2023 during the Survivor Tag bout.
+The bout scheduled to take place on 13 June at Manchester Arena in Manchester on the Misfits 23 – Beauty vs. The Beast undercard.
+However, on 11 June BDave withdrew due to an injury and was replaced by Brazilian Crypto influencer Biel.

+Swarmz vs Buzzworl

+During the broadcast of Jordan McCann vs. Big Stacks, Swarmz entered the ring and faced off with Ambush Buzzworl.
+A week later, Misfits announced the bout was scheduled to take place on 10 October on the Joey Essex vs. Dapper Laughs undercard at the Copper Box Arena in London.